brimdata/super/book/src/integrations/fluentd.md

 # Fluentd

-BOOKDO: update Zed -> Super
+TODO: update Zed -> Super

 The [Fluentd](https://www.fluentd.org/) open source data collector can be used to push log data to a [SuperDB lakehouse](../tutorials/lakehouse.md) in a continuous manner.